-Architecture geth v1.17.3 Live Compare Quantum Nodes About Team Careers Blog Get in touch
+Architecture geth v1.17.3 Developers Live Compare Downloads Quantum Company About Team Careers Blog Get in touch

-XDC Innovation Labs · Resilient & quantum-safe by design
+XDC Innovation Labs, resilient and quantum-safe by design

 Future-proofing thechain that moves global trade.

-Two clocks are ticking on every blockchain securing real-world value — infrastructure debt and the quantum threat.
-XDC Innovation Labs is de-risking both, on one network, measured in production today — not promised on a slide.
+Two clocks are ticking on global trade finance: infrastructure debt and the quantum threat.
+XDC de-risks both, measured in production.

 4 clients